lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/slicelayoutcsv/help.md

 Overview
 -----
-The SliceLayoutCSVExporter is an exporter plugin which exports data from the database by exporting the set entries of type SliceEntry.
+The SliceLayoutCSVExporter is an exporter plugin which exports so named Slice CSV files which are representing slices of data from the database.
+These slices can later be used for interpreter plugins to interpret only slices of data one by one.

 Data example
 -----